jooby-project/jooby/md/req.md

 </logger>
 ```

-Due that authentication is provided via module or custom filter, there is no concept of logged/authenticated user.
-Still you can log the current user by setting an user id provider at construction time:
+Since authentication is provided via a module or custom filter, there is no concept of a logged in or authenticated user.
+You can still log the current user by setting a user id provider at construction time:

 ```java
 {